• Home

 • You do not have any health insurance, or your existing plan does not cover the type of treatment that the injury requires.
 In this case, the hospital or specialist doctor will donate their care and expect repayment after your lawsuit settlement.

 • Your insurance coverage paid for the treatment of an injury that was caused by someone else’s negligence.
-Most insurance policies are only liable to cover their clients only in accidents caused by them alone.
+Most insurance policies are only liable to cover their clients in accidents caused by them alone.

 • Medicare or Medicaid covered the treatment fees.
 This type of lien is common for appearing after a relatively long time.

-• The workers union compensation program contributed to your recovery.
-When injuries result from a third-party’s negligence, the union’s insurer might attach an alien too.
+• The workers’ union compensation program contributed to your recovery.
+When injuries result from a third party’s negligence, the union’s insurer might attach an alien, too.

 The Dos and Don’ts of Medical Liens